Our phones have become essential to our lives. So much so that we hardly ever put them down and use them through almost every moment we’re awake.

 Write down your phone’s IMEI number

 In case some crafty Artful Dodger steals your phone, you’re probably going to be in a bit of a pickle.
-But writing down your phone’s unique IMEI number (somewhere other than on your phone) can often help you identify yourself to your network, and consequently get them to block any misuse immediately.
+But writing down your phone’s unique IMEI number (somewhere other than on your phone) can often help you identify yourself with your network, and consequently get them to block any misuse immediately.
 If you want to know your IMEI number, all you have to do is dial *#06# on your smartphone.

 Make a note of your network’s ‘lost or stolen’ number

-Jotting this down in a journal or on secondary phone can help you quickly report the theft of your phone and stop any further usage.
+Jotting this down in a journal or on a secondary phone can help you quickly report the theft of your phone and stop any further usage.